 Change up your chili game with this creamy and flavorful Slow Cooker White Chicken Chili recipe.
 Made from scratch with plenty of spiciness and decadence, this will be the best chicken chili you will ever make!

 I make chili at least once a week and try to rotate my recipes.
-If I’m not making this, I’m making Steakhouse Chili, Jalapeno Popper Chili, or Turkey Chipotle Chili.
+If I’m not making this chili recipe, I’m making Steakhouse Chili, Jalapeno Popper Chili, or Slow Cooker Turkey Chili.

-The first time I had white chicken chili was at a soup and chili party.
-A friend brought the white chicken chili, and it was the only pot to disappear completely!
+The first time I had crock pot white chicken chili was at a soup and chili party.
+A friend brought the chili, and it was the only pot that disappeared completely!
 I had to get my hands on that recipe, and now I can’t stop making it.

-- Chicken Breasts – can use chicken thighs if you prefer.
+- Boneless Skinless Chicken Breasts – you can use boneless skinless chicken thighs if you prefer.

-- White Beans – Any type of white canned bean works well, I like cannellini beans for they are larger than most beans.
+- White Beans – any type of white canned bean works well, I like cannellini beans for they are larger than most beans.
+If you can’t find these beans, find canned great northern beans.

 - Corn – small can of drained yellow corn or two cups of frozen corn.